- Veterans Services

 ACCESS Transportation: ACCESS bus/van transportation to VA medical appointments is available.
 Veterans who need transportation to medical appointments at the three (3) VA health care facilities in this area (VA Medical Center, Salisbury; VA Community Based Outpatient Clinic, Charlotte; and the VA Health Care Center, Charlotte) can contact our office to make arrangements for free, door-to-door transportation.

-Please Note: ACCESS needs to receive transportation requests at least three (3) business days in advance for transportation to the two (2) Charlotte facilities, and five (5) days for transportation to VAMC Salisbury.
+Please Note: ACCESS needs to receive transportation requests at least eight (8) business days in advance for transportation to the two (2) Charlotte facilities and for transportation to VAMC Salisbury.